AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/viewports.md

 ## Set up the viewport in JavaScript

 The JavaScript file that you set in your viewport's `module` parameter should return a module that contains a `setup()` function.
 The editor will call this function when the viewport is instantiated and ready to be used.
-For example, you might use this function to load an initial level, implement a ViewportBehavior, or tweak the interactions between the viewport and other Stingray services.
+For example, you might use this function to load an initial level, implement a ViewportBehavior, or tweak the interactions between the viewport and other editor services.

 The return value of the `setup` function is a ViewportBehavior object that will receive user events directly from the viewport window.